seam-project-studios/osiris-ojs/readme.md

 # Osiris and OJS

-## OJS
+## OJS is an asyncronous Javascript template engine.
-is an asyncronous pure Javascript template engine designed to build static sites or be used live with express
+Designed to build static sites or be used with express.

 Basic syntax:
 ```javascript